jjgrainger/PostTypes/docs/taxonomies/define-options.md

-# Defining options
+# Define options

-Options for a Taxonomy are defined in the `options()` method and should return an array of valid [WordPress taxonomy options](https://developer.wordpress.org/reference/functions/register_taxonomy/#parameters).
+Options for a Taxonomy are defined in the `options()` method and must return an array of valid [WordPress taxonomy options](https://developer.wordpress.org/reference/functions/register_taxonomy/#parameters).

 By default, an empty array is returned.